margaux-works/myFlix-React/README.md

 ## Project Structure

-/src: Contains all the source code for the application.
+/src: Contains all the source code for the application. <br>
-/components: Reusable UI components.
+/components: Reusable UI components. <br>
-/views: Different views/screens of the application.
+/views: Different views/screens of the application. <br>
-/services: API calls and other utility functions.
+/services: API calls and other utility functions. <br>
-/assets: Images, fonts, and other static assets.
+/assets: Images, fonts, and other static assets. <br>

 ## Contributing